 You can’t remove non-condensables with a line drier and while you do remove air with a vacuum pump you only remove the air that entered the system once you open it.
 The vacuum does nothing for the refrigerant you already pumped down or recovered as the non-condensables remain mixed with the refrigerant unless you are dealing with large volumes where they can actually be separated and the NCGs removed.

 Non-condensables is often a term used by techs to mean ANYTHING in the refrigerant that shouldn’t be there, such as moisture, solid contaminants and other refrigerants.

 Carbon buildup from brazing is a solid contaminant, not a non-condensable.
 Moisture in the system is moisture in the system, not a non-condensable.
-A mixed refrigerant (such as R410a) charged in vapor instead of liquid is a fractionated charge…. not non-condensables
+A high glide refrigerant blend (such as R-407c) charged in a vapor instead of liquid is a fractionated charge…. not non-condensables

 Bryan Orr is a lifelong learner, proud technician and advocate for the HVAC/R Trade